mzeidenberg/fall24_0479_website/content/home/instructor.md

 email: mz3332@nyu.edu
 Cell: 718-304-7609

-Teaching Assistants: Peiqi Tan (pt2114@nyu.edu) and Jiayi Zhao (jz3901@nyu.edu), others to be announced
+Teaching Assistants: To be announced